 The responsibility for BIR compliance is applicable to the government sector.
 It requires the organization to implement an information security management system and to address risk with appropriate technical and organizational measures.
 For Microsoft in its role as cloud service provider, BIR compliance is not the objective, nor is it technically feasible.
-When a customer implements or uses Microsoft Online Services, those services may be in scope of a BIR evaluation.
+When a customer implements or uses Microsoft cloud services, those services may be in scope of a BIR evaluation.
 However, the organization must add its own (additional) controls, choices, and processes, which are part of the overall BIR evaluation.
-The objective of the report is to demonstrate that a government agency can adopt the Microsoft Online Services in a manner that is compliant with BIR 2012.
+The objective of the report is to demonstrate that a government agency can adopt Microsoft cloud services in a manner that is compliant with BIR 2012.

-Is a customer that uses Microsoft Online Services compliant with BIR 2012?
+Is a customer that uses Microsoft cloud services compliant with BIR 2012?

 The report does not show 100% coverage.
 Is BIR 2012 compliance not feasible?

-Microsoft Online Services provides many controls that help organizations within the Netherlands with their BIR compliance needs.
+Microsoft cloud services provide many controls that help organizations within the Netherlands with their BIR compliance needs.
 However, an organization needs to complement those vendor assurances with their own implementation choices, additional technology controls, and administrative processes.
 The report shows already over 91% direct coverage of the full list of applicable controls.
 For the remaining controls, Microsoft provides guidance in the report on how compliance with those controls can be demonstrated.